-See the EDB Postgres Backup and Recovery Reference Guide for examples demonstrating use of the MANAGE and DELETE subcommands when a recovery window retention policy is in effect.
+See the EDB Postgres Backup and Recovery Reference Guide available at the EDB website for examples demonstrating use of the MANAGE and DELETE subcommands when a recovery window retention policy is in effect.

 3.3 Basic BART Subcommand Usage

 This section briefly describes the BART subcommands and options.
 You can invoke the bart program (located in the <BART_HOME>/bin directory) with the desired options and subcommands to manage your BART installation.